dapr/blog/daprblog/content/posts/2024/new-dapr-slidedeck/index.md

 ![Slide deck overview](slide-overview.png)

-The deck contains new icons for all Dapr APIs and built-in features such as security, resiliency, and observability.
-The presentation style matches the [dapr.io](http://dapr.io) website that was redesigned a while ago.
+The deck contains new icons for all the Dapr APIs and built-in features, such as security, resiliency, and observability.
+The presentation style matches the recently redesigned [dapr.io](http://dapr.io) website.

 Here are some slides from the deck: